jtroo/rust-spa-auth/README.md

 axios](client/src/api/index.js) are probably the most useful to look at with regards to using the server APIs.

-# Note on server framework / async runtime
+# Note on server framework and async runtime

-The authorization code is hopefully not closely tied to Warp framework details — most of the Warp-specific code is in `main.rs`, with a sprinkle in `error.rs`.
+The authorization code is hopefully not closely tied to Warp framework details — most of the Warp-specific code is in `main.rs` with a sprinkle in `error.rs`.
 As long as the server framework used is async capable, the auth code should be a decent starting point for use with other server frameworks.